-Pedestrian Safety: Throughout the program year staff discuss the importance of pedestrian safety for young children.
+PEDESTRIAN SAFETY: Throughout the program year staff discuss the importance of pedestrian safety for young children.
 Children are taught safety precautions when they are out of the center.
 These precautions include crossing streets safely, the meaning of streets signs, traffic lights and the "walk", "don't walk" signs.

-Vehicle Safety: ABCD Head Start & Children's Services is very concerned about the safety of children at all times.
-Leaving children alone in a vehicle or failing to use proper seat belts are considered child neglect that may result in serious harm and therefore will be reported to the Department of Children and Families (DCF).
-All program staff are mandated reporters.
+VEHICLE SAFETY: ABCD Head Start & Children's Services is very concerned about the safety of children at all times.
+Leaving children alone in a vehicle, failing to use proper seat belts or age-appropriate car seats are considered child neglect that may result in serious harm and therefore will be reported to the Department of Children and Families (DCF).
+Should you need resources to obtain an appropriate car seat, please speak to your Family Advocate.

-Field Trip Emergency Procedures: Field trips may include walking to a local park or taking a bus or MBTA transportation to a farm or a museum.
+FIELD TRIP EMERGENCY PROCEDURES: Field trips may include walking to a local park or taking a bus or MBTA transportation to a farm or a museum.
 Each teaching team carries a portable first aid kit including first aid supplies, emergency medical and transportation consent forms, emergency medication; parent emergency number and backup contact person's phone number.
 Trained staff and/or emergency personnel at the scene perform emergency first aid and CPR, if necessary.